Our Platonic Marriage Is No Less Legitimate Than Romantic Marriage

 Advertisement

-That being said, many platonic couples cite similar motivations for getting married as their romantic counterparts: a desire to tie one’s life to a trusted individual and confirm that person’s position as the most important in their life.

 Ideas of what constitutes a 'legitimate' romantic relationship have broadened in the past few decades.
-Many people are getting married later in life and more young adults are choosing to become homeowners and cohabit before (or instead of) becoming husband and wife.
+Many people are getting married later in life and more young adults are choosing to become homeowners and cohabit before (or instead of) getting married.

 Despite these changing attitudes to marriage, romance remains king in the hierarchy of personal relationships.
 It is the goal that most people pursue while dating.
 By shifting the script and placing friendship at the centre, platonic life partners are disrupting the norm.
 They are taking up spaces normally reserved for romantic and sexual partnerships, showing us that these relationships can be just as fulfilling, even if there is no physical intimacy.